hiteshwadekar/northstar-cloud/README.md

 # Project NorthStar-Cloud

-A microservice for providing NorthStar cloud operations.
+A microservices for providing NorthStar cloud operations.

+NorthStar cloud is a set of gRPC-based distributed microservices (written in Python) that provide APIs and alerting for mobile end services.
+Northstar cloud services determine high risk wildfire conditions, determine active wildfire location, alert nearby users to be ready for evacuation or to evacuate, and provide safe coordinates for wildfire evacuation using IBM's analytics, weather, cloud and visual recognition services.
-NorthStar cloud is a Python, gRPC based distributed microservices, which provide APIs and alerting for mobile end services.
-Using IBM's analytics, weather services, cloud and visual recognition NorthStar to calculate safe location, fire prediction.
-The basic architecturre of NorthStar cloud inspired by Uber and Lyft model, which includes analytics  to get the routes.
-This project further extending and allowing room to accomade novel communication system such as Project OWL and Project Lali.
+The basic architecture of the NorthStar cloud is inspired by the Uber and Lyft model, which includes analytics to get the routes.
+This project is extensible and allows room to accommodate novel communication systems such as Project OWL (Call for Code 2018 winner), and data input from Project Lali (Call for Code 2018) via live fire sensors

 ## Getting Started